 Remortgaging is when you replace an existing mortgage with a new one, either with your current lender or with a new one who will ‘buy out’ your existing debt.

 There is no set time as to when you should consider a remortgage.
 Instead, it is worth reviewing your mortgage on a regular basis to make sure you’re still getting a competitive rate from your current lender.

 One common misconception is that it is not possible, or that there are specific costs, to remortgage whilst within a fixed rate period.
 Although this is the case in several other countries, in the UAE, there are no additional or specific fees associated with exiting your mortgage whilst within the fixed rate period .
 There is, however, a set fee for exiting the mortgage at any point, which is set by the Central Bank of the UAE, regardless of whether this is within the fixed rate period or afterwards.
 We will cover the fees to exit a mortgage in more depth later.

 How do you know if remortgaging is worth it?

 To determine whether it’s worth remortgaging, you need to work out whether you can recoup the costs of remortgaging, and start to save money, within a reasonable period of time.
-If you’re moving onto a fixed rate mortgage, you should be looking to recoup costs well within the fixed rate period.
-This is because you’ll revert onto a higher rate once your fixed period ends and may need to remortgage again.
+If you’re moving onto a new mortgage, you should be looking to recoup the costs within a couple of years.

 There are three key factors that determine whether or not it’s worth remortgaging: